2014 Washington Huskies football team

 The 2014 Washington Huskies football team represented the University of Washington in the 2014 NCAA Division I FBS football season.
 Their head coach was Chris Petersen, in his first year at UW after eight seasons as head coach at Boise State.
 Washington was a member of the North Division of the Pac-12 Conference and the Huskies played their home games on campus at Husky Stadium, in the University District of Seattle.
 They finished the season 8–6, 4–5 in Pac-12 play to finish in third place in the North Division.
 They were invited to the Cactus Bowl where they lost to Oklahoma State.

-Previous season

-The Huskies had a breakout season in 2013, winning more games than they had in the previous twelve seasons, which included a win against BYU in the Fight Hunger Bowl.
-The offense ended the 2013 season as the most prolific in program history.
-Junior running back Bishop Sankey broke the school single-season rush yards record as well as the career rushing touchdowns record.
-Fifth-year senior quarterback Keith Price solidified his spot in the Washington record books as he finished 2013 with career totals of nearly 9,000 passing yards and 75 touchdowns.
-The off season saw significant change throughout the program as head coach Steve Sarkisian left Washington for USC.
-Less than a week after Sarkisian's departure Washington announced that Chris Petersen, the highly sought after and respected head coach from Boise State, had been hired as the programs 28th head coach.
-All but one of Sarkisian's assistants left the program following Petersen's arrival.